dprojects/Woodworking/Docs/README.md

   * `move` set equal space between all selected objects along X, Y or Z coordinate axis.

 * **Copy:** In this mode you can copy any object with custom offset.
 For example you can quickly create shelves with equal space or garden floor from small panels.
-  * `auto` by default, if the object is `Cube` the `copyObject` will be used, otherwise `Clone` will be created.
-In this mode if you select PartDesign object, the Clone will be created from Body object in order to avoid PartDesign object destroy.
+  * `auto` if the object is simple panel `Part::Box` type the `copyObject` will be used, otherwise `Clone` will be created.
-  * `copyObject` good for simple objects like `Cube`.
+  * `copyObject` the same as `CTRL-C` and `CTRL-V` copy method, good only for simple objects.
-  * `Clone` is useful if you want to make copy of `Body` or `Part` with many Bodies.
+  * `Clone` if you want to further process such an object, for example you will measure and drill into such an object.
-  * `Link` if you want to copy `LinkGroup` and generate cut-list, it is better to set this copy option, not `copyObject`.
+  * `Link` if you only want to generate a cut-list and do no further processing on this object, it will only be a visual representation of the base object, and you will not measure or drill into such an object.
   * `copy to new container` next element will be copied to new `LinkGroup` container.
 If you click the button this will turn into disabled and will be waiting for new copy created to avoid double clicks.
   * `Copy offset` this is offset between objects but calculated from objects sides.
-If this is set to `0` the next element will be created without space in relation to the last element.
+If this is set to 0 the next element will be created without space in relation to the last element.
   * buttons: `X-`, `X+`, `Y-`, `Y+`, `Z-`, `Z+` copy object into the chosen axis direction, there is auto-repeat so you can hold the button to copy objects more quickly.

 * **Copy by Edge:** In this mode you can copy any object but using selected edge as position reference.
 This feature allows you, for example, to copy part of the furniture without further positioning each element one by one.
-  * `auto` by default, if the object is `Cube` the `copyObject` will be used, otherwise `Clone` will be created.
-In this mode if you select PartDesign object, the Clone will be created from Body object in order to avoid PartDesign object destroy.
+  * `auto` if the object is simple panel `Part::Box` type the `copyObject` will be used, otherwise `Clone` will be created.
-  * `copyObject` good for simple objects like `Cube`.
+  * `copyObject` the same as `CTRL-C` and `CTRL-V` copy method, good only for simple objects.
-  * `Clone` is useful if you want to make copy of `Body` or `Part` with many Bodies.
+  * `Clone` if you want to further process such an object, for example you will measure and drill into such an object.
-  * `Link` if you want to copy `LinkGroup` and generate cut-list, it is better to set this copy option, not `copyObject`.
+  * `Link` if you only want to generate a cut-list and do no further processing on this object, it will only be a visual representation of the base object, and you will not measure or drill into such an object.
   * `set` allows to set edge as copy reference point.
   * `Additional offset` this offset will be added to the object offset.
 For example, if the objects distance from the selected edge on the `X` axis is `18`, i.e. the shelves are touching the right side of the furniture inside, but the selected edge is the right outer edge of the furniture, and the additional offset is set to `-18`, then the shelves will be created `18 (distance) - 18 (additional offset) = 0` from the edge, touching the right outer side of the furniture.
 So for example you can copy shelves from left to right and ignore the thickness of the right side board of the furniture and quickly extend the furniture to the right.
   * `create`creates a panel in the selected axis direction.
 In the film, the button responsible for the case in which the plane of the object to be copied is the same as the plane of the selected edge is disabled.
 This was to avoid copying the object "in place".
 However, this can be used, for example, to copy the top shelf to the bottom.
 If the shelf is on the top of the furniture and you want to create a copy along the Z edge, i.e. relative to the edge of the right side of the furniture, the copy point will be the center of the edge, which means that the top shelf will be copied as the bottom shelf.

 * **Copy by Path:** This mode allows you to create panels along the path.
 If the panel is already at the path, next panel will be created with the offset from selected panel.
 With this approach you can remove some panels and fill the gap in a different way, for example with different rotation.
 If the panel is outside the path, the first panel will be created at the 0 point of the path.
 This feature allows you, for example, to create irregular shpes like garden sunbed.
-  * `auto` by default, if the object is `Cube` the `copyObject` will be used, otherwise `Clone` will be created.
+  * `auto` if the object is simple panel `Part::Box` type the `copyObject` will be used, otherwise `Clone` will be created.
-  * `copyObject` good for simple objects like `Cube`.
+  * `copyObject` the same as `CTRL-C` and `CTRL-V` copy method, good only for simple objects.
-  * `Clone` is useful if you want to make copy of `Body` or `Part` with many Bodies.
+  * `Clone` if you want to further process such an object, for example you will measure and drill into such an object.
-  * `Link` if you want to copy `LinkGroup` and generate cut-list, it is better to set this copy option, not `copyObject`.
+  * `Link` if you only want to generate a cut-list and do no further processing on this object, it will only be a visual representation of the base object, and you will not measure or drill into such an object.
   * `copy to new container` next element will be copied to new `LinkGroup` container.
 If you click the button this will turn into disabled and will be waiting for new copy created to avoid double clicks.
   * `Rotation X, Y, Z` allows to apply rotation angle for the new object before it will be created.
 The rotation is added to the last panel rotation, so to stop rotate you have to set 0 again.
 This approach allows to add rotation during panel creation, so you can adjust each panel during creation to fit the curve, see also [align2Curve](#align2curve).
   * `Next point step` is offset for new panel.
 This is related to the point at the path.
 By default it is set to second size of the panel.
   * `set` allows to load the path or reset start position.
 You can refresh only path here without changing objects to copy.
 The path can be Wire, Sketch, Helix, or any edge, also edge of the hole.
   * `copy along path` creates new panel along the path.
 This button has auto-repeat mode, if you hold it this will be creating panels without clicking many times.

 * **Mirror:** This option create mirror with reference as edge, face or vertex, also you can add additinal offset.
-You can select single element like `Cube` or container like `LinkGroup` with more elements inside.
-This option recognize if the selected object is `LinkGroup` container and if not, it will create `LinkGroup` for the object, so you will be able to extend, build on this object later.
+  * `auto` if the object is simple panel `Part::Box` type the mirror will be created using parametric `LinkGroup` method, otherwise the `Clone` will be used.
+  * `LinkGroup` mirror will be created using `LinkGroup` container.
+In this case you should select `Part::Box` object (simple panel) or `App::Part` container.
+If you want to create parametric mirror for `PartDesign` object the structure should be `Part -> Body -> PartDesign object` and you should select the `Part` container, this is to avoid `PartDesign` object destroy.
+  * `Clone` mirror will be created using `Clone` object, this is good if you want to make a mirror of the `PartDesign` object.
   * `set` allows to load the reference point for mirror as edge, face or vertex.
-  * `Mirror XYZ:` is base position for mirror, the object will be in the middle between object and new created mirror if there is no additinal offset.
+  * `Mirror XYZ:` is base position for mirror, the base position will be in the middle between object and new created mirror if there is no additinal offset.
   * `Additional offset` this offset will be added to the mirror position.
   * `create` creates mirror in the chosen axis direction.